engine987/twitter-client/README.md

     (4) Go to 'http://localhost/twitter/get-tweets'

 ## Shortcuts
-1. I did not write *All* the unit tests.
-I just wrote the main ones.
+- 1. I did not write *All* the unit tests, just the main bits
+- 2. I am using the Config class as a container, I should have written my own Container